 The fall season provides perhaps the best opportunity for catching numbers of big fish.
 Sure you can catch a big one before it spawns in the spring, but fall fish are preparing for winter by bulking up, so they’re hungry.
 They’re thinking about eating, not about spawning.
 That makes them more susceptible to an angler’s presentation.

 As with any fishing, the key thing is to fish where the fish are.
-I’ve caught walleyes in the fall in two foot of water on wind-blown shorelines, and in thirty feet of water on deep humps.
-Same thing’s true with largemouth bass, smallmouth bass, northern pike, muskies, and crappies.
+I’ve caught walleyes in the fall in two feet of water on wind-blown shorelines, and in thirty feet of water on deep humps.
+The same thing’s true with largemouth bass, smallmouth bass, northern pike, muskies, and crappies.
 Keep moving until you find them.

 Remember that in the fall, big baits catch big fish.
-It’s more efficient for a gamefish to eat one big meal instead of several smaller ones.
+It’s more efficient for a game fish to eat one big meal instead of several smaller ones.
 Therefore, big baits are the way to go.
-If you’re after largemouth, try a Reed-Runner Spinnerbait with a big blade and tip it with a big trailer, something like the largest Impulse Paddle Shad.
-If a slower presentation is desired, go with a rubber legged Jungle Jig with, again, a bulky plastic.
+If you’re after largemouth, try a Reed-Runner Spinnerbait with a big blade and tip it with a big trailer, something like the largest Impulse Paddle Minnow.
+If a slower presentation is desired, go with a rubber-legged Jungle Jig with, again, a bulky plastic.
 This set-up is effective where you would fish the spinnerbait or along a deep weedline.
 Make sure the jig color contrasts with the trailer color.

 Make sure you’re using fresh, strong line in the fall.
 Too many anglers use the same line they’ve used all spring and summer, and things usually work out o.k.
 But knowing that the odds for hooking a truly big fish are better in the fall should be incentive enough to spool some new line on just in case the line you’re using has a nick.
-Your line is the only thing keeping you stuck to the fish: Use good stuff.
-Eight pound test has become a favorite of mine for this style of fishing: It’s strong, but thin in diameter.
+Your line is the only thing keeping you stuck to the fish: Use the good stuff.
+Eight-pound test has become a favorite of mine for this style of fishing: It’s strong but thin in diameter.

 There are lots of reasons to go fishing in the fall.
 The colors can be spectacular, the crowds are gone, and the big fish are eating.
 If you keep the above ideas in mind, you’ll be on your way to taking advantage of these fall fishing opportunities.